FraserTooth/go_examine/README.md

 The Browser Extension part of this project can be found at [go_examine_browser](https://github.com/FraserTooth/go_examine_browser).

+## Use
+This is designed to be deployed on [Google Cloud Functions](https://cloud.google.com/functions/docs/concepts/go-runtime) hence it does not use any external API libraries.

+The [goquery](https://github.com/PuerkitoBio/goquery) library is used to parse the webpages a little easier.

+The API is publicly available at https://us-central1-graphite-bliss-260202.cloudfunctions.net/AnalyseWebpage

 ## API Interaction

 Send the following in a POST request to the API: